 A more recent study reported on A phase I/II clinical trial of intracavernosal injection of stem cells in patients with post-prostatectomy erectile dysfunction.
 In the authors’ sample size of 12 patients, they used escalating doses of stem cells and no serious side effects were noted.
 At 6 months, significant improvements in intercourse satisfaction and erectile function were noted in these patients.
 These results were preliminary and need to be confirmed in phase II trials.

 Stem cell transplant therapy is a new frontier in medicine.
 Larger controlled studies are needed to show any potential benefit at the human level, and further investigation is paramount.

 Gene therapy is a potential therapeutic option that is another area of investigation for the treatment of ED.
 Genetic material can be easily injected into the penis, which is advantageous as this direct injection avoids potential systemic complications.

 In the first human trial, patients were administered a single-dose cavernosal injection of hMaxi-K, a ‘naked’ DNA plasmid carrying the human cDNA encoding the gene for the alpha subunit of the human smooth muscle Maxi-K channel.
 No adverse events were noted in the 11 patients who received this therapy.
 Patients given the two highest doses of hMaxi-K had apparently sustained improvements in erectile function as indicated by improved IIEF domain scores over the length of the study.

 This was a small study, but the encouraging safety profiles and effectiveness provide evidence that gene therapy is a viable option for the future.
 The role of stem cell regenerative therapy, in conjunction with gene therapy, will be heavily researched for the treatment of ED in the coming years.

 I am suffering from Erectile Dysfunction, what should I do next?

-We advise you to book a consultation with one of our highly experienced doctors.
-The first step towards successful treatment is an accurate diagnosis of potential causes by our specialists.
+We advise you to book a consultation with our highly experienced doctors.
+The first step towards an accurate diagnosis is an investigation of possible causes by our specialists.

-After this, our doctors will seek to do two things:
+After this, our doctors will aim to do two things: